MOON-BOI-STUDIOS/MBU-SOLANA/README.md

 ## Game Features

 ### 1. **RADAR**
-- Use RADAR to spot enemies in your surrounding area.Zoom in for close battles and zoom out to get the upper hand from afar!
+- Use RADAR to spot enemies in your surrounding area.
+Zoom in for close battles and zoom out to get the upper hand from afar!

 ### 2. **Teleport**
 - Use teleport to quickly access key areas!